AnaisDenis/PMosquito/README.md

 The program generates:

+your_filename_reconstitute.csv

-    your_filename_reconstitute.csv: Data with updated trajectory identifiers (when a trajectory is considered a continuation of another)
+Data with updated trajectory identifiers (when a trajectory is considered a continuation of another)

 With option debug :